History of A Charlie Brown Christmas

-A Charlie Brown Christmas premiered on CBS TV as a 30-minute animated Christmas special written by Charles M. Schultz, creator of the “Peanuts” comic strip.
-The comic was hugely popular at the time when the TV special debuted on December 9, 1965.
+On December 9, 1965, A Charlie Brown Christmas premiered on CBS TV as a 30-minute animated Christmas special written by Charles M. Schulz, creator of the “Peanuts” comic strip.
+The comic was hugely popular when the TV special debuted.

-San Francisco Bay Area musician Vince Guaraldi, known at the time for his hit “Cast Your Fate To The Wind” provided what was then an unusually melancholy jazz soundtrack along with traditional and classical music for the special.
-Along with producer Lee Mendelson, it took Schultz a day to outline the story for the sponsor Coca-Cola, weeks to write it, but 6 months to film.
+San Francisco Bay Area musician Vince Guaraldi, known at the time for his instrumental hit “Cast Your Fate To The Wind,” provided what was then an unusually melancholy jazz soundtrack along with traditional and classical music for the special.
+Along with producer Lee Mendelson, it took Shultz a day to outline the story for the sponsor Coca-Cola, weeks to write it, and six months to film.

-Viewers loved it.
-It got a 45 Nielson rating, meaning that nearly half of Americans watching TV that night saw this show.
-Young children supplied the kid voices in the show most of whom weren’t actors, something unheard of at the time.
-There were no adults.
-There was no laugh track, the animation was simple and flat, even by 1965 standards.
-Nevertheless, it won both a Peabody Award as well as an Emmy for Outstanding Children’s Program.
-It was voted into the Grammy Hall of Fame and the Library of Congress added it to the National Recording Registry.
+Nevertheless, it won both a Peabody Award and an Emmy for Outstanding Children’s Program.
+It was voted into the Grammy Hall of Fame, and the Library of Congress added it to the National Recording Registry.
 The soundtrack went triple platinum.
-Live stage productions were made of it, there’s even an app for it.
+Live stage productions were made of it; there’s even an app for it.

 “And there were in the same country shepherds abiding in the field, keeping watch over their flock by night.

 And, lo, the angel of the Lord came upon them, and the glory of the Lord shone round about them: And they were sore afraid.

 And suddenly there was with the angel a multitude of the heavenly host praising God, and saying,

 and on earth, peace